 Pay bills through MoneyGram.
 MoneyGram supports bill payment to utility companies, credit cards and more.
 Use the online bill pay search to find out if the company you want to pay is supported by the MoneyGram network.

-Send money to an inmate.
-Funding commissary and calling accounts for inmates is possible through MoneyGram.
-You can read more about in our full guide, but in short:1.
-Search for the Facility on the Pay Bills page.
+1. Search for the Facility on the Pay Bills page.
 2. Choose your payment option online or visit an agent location.
 3. Send your transfer and collect your receipt.

 What do I need to send money online through MoneyGram?